Visiting Canyonlands National Park in February

 Canyonlands Hiking in February

-Exploring Canyonlands hikes in the winter is very enjoyable when the sun is out.
-Remember it’s still important to stay hydrated and carry a hydration pack or a refillable water bottle in your backpack.
+Be sure to stay hydrated and carry a hydration pack or a refillable water bottle in your backpack.
 You’ll even need to still wear sunscreen in the winter!

 Keep in mind you may encounter ice, snow and mud in shady areas of the trails because of the cold temperatures so wet areas don’t dry out.
 You may need traction devices on some trails.
 Check with the visitors center for the most current trail conditions.